Welcome to the Gateways to Medicine and Research MS Program!

 Advantages of the Gateways to Medicine and Research MS Program:

-2. For students interested in biomedical research, the Gateways Research Track offers personalized content and experiences over a two-year period guided by experienced mentors.
+2. Research Experiences: For students interested in biomedical research, the Research Track offers few required courses along with personalized content and experiences over a two- year period guided by experienced mentors.
+Our campus has a specific strength in Neuroscience, but we have experts in other disciplines, including Genetics and Genomics, Immunology, Reproductive Physiology, Cancer Biology, Toxicology, Parasitology, Anthropology, Lyme disease, and others.

-3. The program is partially funded by a grant from the Genentech Innovation Fund that will provide scholarships supporting tuition costs for Indigenous students.
+13. Scholarships: The program secured a grant from the Genentech Innovation Fund that provides scholarships supporting tuition costs and fees for Indigenous students.
+We are actively working to identify other funding sources to partially support all students.

 What is the Curriculum of the Gateways to Medicine and Research MS Program?